build-on-aws/content/posts/become-cli-ninja-on-mac/02-remotely-connect-a-mac-instance.md

 - at launch time, or afterwards, you have associated a [Security Group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) with your EC2 Mac instance.
 The security Group is configured to authorize inbound TCP 22 traffic from your laptop IP address or your client network IP range.

-Assuming these two pre-requisites are met, connecting to a macOS instance is no different than connecting a Linux server.
+Assuming these three pre-requisites are met, connecting to a macOS instance is no different than connecting a Linux server.
 The user name associated with your key pair is `ec2-user` and you have to use the `-i` option to refer to your private key, stored on your laptop.

 Using the AWS Console, find the IP address of your EC2 instance.
 Alternatively, you may use the command line interface using this command (I assume you have only one `mac1.metal` instance running and I obfuscated the IP address – 1.0.0.0)